10 Best Things To Do In Beirut, Lebanon

 Please find the best places for coffee or dinner in Beirut with my Beirut foody guide.

-Street photography in Beirut: Mar Mikhael and Achrafieh
+Street Photography in Beirut: Mar Mikhael and Achrafieh

 There is a lot of street art in all shapes and forms: paintings, statues, graffiti, and fully bright-colored houses.